Shaqra, Lebanon

-Chaqra (also spelt Shaqra, Chakra or even Chacra in French spellings; شقرا []), officially Chaqra and Doubay (شقرا ودوبيه Shaqra wa Dubay), is a municipality in southern Lebanon, 116 km from Beirut; located in the Bint Jbeil District.
+Shaqra (also spelt Chaqra, Chakra or even Chacra in French spellings; شقرا []), officially Chaqra and Doubay (شقرا ودوبيه Shaqra wa Dubay), is a municipality in southern Lebanon, 116 km from Beirut; located in the Bint Jbeil District.
 It consists of two parts: the village Chaqra; while Doubay (or Qal'at ad-Dubba), located about 4 km west of the village, is a castle dating at least to the Crusader era.
 Shaqra's inhabitants are called the Shaqrawis (French spelling: Chaqraouis).

 Geography

 The town is bounded to the northeast by Houla, to the east by Mais al-Jabal, to the southeast by Muhaibib, to the north by Majdel Selem, to the west by Safad El Battikh and Baraashit.
 It is located 6.8 km from the Golan Heights and the southern border of Lebanon.

 Transport

 To get there, you have to take the national 3 which goes from Beirut to Tyre, then the road to Bint-Jbeil.